codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 Using the string ``gcomm://`` without any address will cause the node to startup alone, thus initializing a new cluster--that the other nodes can join to.
 Using ``--wsrep-new-cluster`` is the newer, preferred way.

-.. note:: **Warning**: Never use an empty ``gcomm://`` string in the ``my.cnf`` configuration file.
+.. warning:: Never use an empty ``gcomm://`` string in the ``my.cnf`` configuration file.
 If a node restarts, that will cause the node not to rejoin the cluster of which it was a member.
 Instead, it will initialize a new one-node cluster and cause a split brain.
 To bootstrap a cluster, you should only pass the ``--wsrep-new-cluster`` string at the command-line--instead of using ``--wsrep-cluster-address="gcomm://"``.
 For more information, see :doc:`startingcluster`.

 You can execute the following SQL statement to see how this variable is set: